Blerdvision: Black Game Devs Class of 2026

 In 2025, I procrastinated so ingeniously that the project spawned from my analysis paralysis became one of the most popular I’ve ever produced.
-Having intended to provide an update to Blerdvision 2016 but with several days already elapsed in February, I could not conceive the possibility that I would be able to write about why Hazel is a better character in South of Midnight than Frey in Forespoken, why Black male characters in video games are boring, or despite Horizon: Forbidden West featuring the gaming industry’s best—if not also proportionally accurate—depiction of the planet’s ethnic diversity, I’m unsure if Varl transcends the Magical Negro trope, and the like.
-Honestly, each one of these probably deserves their own entry, so imagine trying include all of that plus Franklin (GTA V), plus Sojourn (Overwatch 2), plus Bayek (Assassin’s Creed Origins), plus Nadine Ross (Uncharted 4 and Lost Legacy), plus Marina (Splatoon 2), plus Rodin (Bayonetta), plus, plus, plus, plus, plus plus….
+Having intended to provide an update to Blerdvision 2016 but with several days already elapsed in February, I realized that I would not have the time to write about why Hazel is a better character in South of Midnight than Frey in Forespoken, why Black male characters in video games are boring, or despite Horizon: Forbidden West featuring the gaming industry’s best—if not also proportionally accurate—depiction of the planet’s ethnic diversity, I’m unsure if Varl transcends the Magical Negro trope, and the like.
+Honestly, each of these ideas deserves their own entry, so imagine trying include all of that plus Franklin (GTA V), plus Sojourn (Overwatch 2), plus Bayek (Assassin’s Creed Origins), plus Nadine Ross (Uncharted 4 and Lost Legacy), plus Marina (Splatoon 2), plus Rodin (Bayonetta), plus, plus, plus, plus, plus plus….

 The breadth of Black representation in video games now eclipses the finite, and it’s beautiful to see.
-Yet this relative prosperity hampers my ability to write cogently about them.
-Then came the idea: to buy more time for the next edition of Blerdvision, publish instead a highlight of Black game developers because unlike Black video game characters, they are unfortunately finite, indeed.
+Yet this relative prosperity hampers my ability to write knowledgeably about them.
+I mean, I still have not played Remember Me, let alone most of the games from the characters listed in the previous paragraph.
+Then came the idea to buy more time: highlighting Black indie game developers instead would be a significantly smaller endeavor in scope.
 I intended to highlight one for only the first seven days of Black History Month, then move on to another topic.
 To my surprise, relief, and some fatigue, by the time I finished my research, I had discovered enough Black developers to span fourteen days of Black History month!
 I thought about keeping it going, but I was just shy of twenty-one developers.

-The following is a collection of developers who either didn’t make the cut for Blerdvision: Black Game Devs 2025 and Blerdvision: Black Game Devs 2025 Part 2, or, their projects have emerged since.
-As a reminder, I am highlighting only games that have gone gold, secured a publisher, have shipped on multiple platforms, and I would play them.
-The last criterion is the most subjective, but a man can’t be talking about and planning to play a hundred VN games on itch.io.
-No shade—it’s just that good projects maintain scope.
+The following is a collection of Black game developers who either didn’t make the cut for Blerdvision: Black Game Devs 2025 and Blerdvision: Black Game Devs 2025 Part 2, or their projects have emerged since.
+As a reminder of constraint, I focus on games that have gone gold, secured a publisher, have shipped on multiple platforms, and I would play them.
+The last criterion is subjective.
+No shade, but a man can’t be talking about and planning to play hundreds of VNs on itch.io.
+(Besides, sites that review VNs of variable quality, such as Blerdy Otome, already exist.)

 Tale of Tales (2003-2024) / Song of Songs (2004-present)